bopen/earthdatahub-catalogue/catalogue/eurostat/geoprocessed-eurostat-chdd/description.md

 HDD and CDD are derived from meteorological observations of air temperature, interpolated to regular grids at 25 km resolution for Europe.

+HDD and CDD are available for NUTS levels 0,1,2,3.